UpCloudLtd/uks-instructions/fluent-bit/README.md

 ## Deploy OpenSearch

-Fluent-bit needs a destination for logs, in this case we will be using [UpCloud Managed OpenSearch](https://upcloud.com/resources/tutorials/getting-started-with-opensearch) database.
+Fluent-bit needs a destination for the log files, in this case we will be using [UpCloud Managed OpenSearch](https://upcloud.com/resources/tutorials/getting-started-with-opensearch) database.

 Initiate the project and install required Terraform providers.

 ```
 make init